 But compromise and empathy aren’t the problem here.
 The problem is when we default to these behaviors, because we believe it’s our job to; when we unquestioningly stay quiet and put another person’s comfort and happiness ahead of our own, because we’ve come to believe that’s the best way to prove that we’re loving friends and partners.

 But that’s a default setting that we have the ability to adjust within ourselves.

 With mindfulness and self-work, we can start to reprogram our inner ‘quiet politeness’ default settings, and find our voice.

 With a willingness and the right tools, we can learn to speak up more often and more confidently about our ideas, feelings, needs, and beliefs – and I’m here to help you do it!
 Because I’m a big believer that we often choose politeness because it feels better than instigating a conflict - but advocating for yourself in your relationships and prioritizing your own needs doesn't have to feel gross.

 I’ve created something I hope will help, and I’m beside-myself-excited to share it with you.

-The Use Your Voice quiz is designed to help you pinpoint your biggest barrier that keeps from speaking up clearly and confidently about your wants, needs, or opinions.
-Plus, at the end you’ll get a (free!) mini guidebook to help you work through through that obstacle, and take that first big step forward - all so you can start speaking up and getting what you need, without all the butterflies and anxiety.
+The Stand Your Ground self-guided quiz is designed to help you pinpoint your biggest barrier that keeps from speaking up clearly and confidently about your wants, needs, or opinions.
+It also comes with some extra guidance and a worksheet to help you work through through that obstacle, and take that first big step forward - all so you can start speaking up and getting what you need, without all the butterflies and anxiety.

 I hope this new resource helps you connect some dots, find some clarity, and realize that you’re not alone in your struggles to do so.
 I can’t wait to hear how you like it, and what you’re able to accomplish with your (hopefully) newfound clarity.
-You can take the quiz and get started here, and I'd love to hear what you think!
+Sign up below to download the self-guided assessment, and I'd love to hear what you think!